-Insurance premium revenue is recognised from the inception date as soon as there is a basis on which it can reliably be estimated.
+Insurance premium revenue is recognised from the inception date of the policy as soon as there is a basis on which it can reliably be estimated.
 Insurance premium revenue is recognised as income when it is earned in accordance with the pattern of incidence of risk expected under the insurance contract.